oVirt/ovirt-site/source/feature/gluster-geo-replication.html.md

 ![](Georepsession2new.png "Georepsession2new.png")

-The user can manually enter the **Volume** or click on **Show Volumes** to fetch the list of existing volumes in the cluster and select a volume from that list.
+The user can manually enter the **Volume** or click on **Show Volumes** to fetch the list of existing volumes in the destination cluster and select a volume from that list.

 ![](Georepsession2newvolumes.png "Georepsession2newvolumes.png")